linces/linces/README.md

+**-🔭** I came from clipper, in which I started to develop in the distant year of 1995, a quick pass through visual basic, and then Object Pascal / Delphi.

-**- 🔭** Today i’m currently working on the development and maintenance of software for:
+Today i’m currently working on the development and maintenance of software for:

 *Public Accounting System<br>
 *Sanitation Management<br>
 *Municipal Taxes<br>
 *Public Healtcare System<br>
 *Human Resource Management System<br>
 *Public Governance System<br>

-And a dozen of projects, most them with Delphi, Firebird and many others technologies in daily work.
+And a couple of projects, most them with Delphi, Firebird and many others technologies in daily work.
 Some personal projects with Dart/Flutter, and some freelancer jobs in ReactJS and React Native both with firebase.

+A dozen

 It's been 26 years of passion for software development, today more than ever.